tmclnk/local-middleware-reverse-proxy/README.md

 # Barebones Local Reverse Proxy

 A [docker-compose.yaml](docker-compose.yaml) with a reverse proxy.
 Requires Docker and access to the repo where your containers are stored.
+We're using hardcoded tags, as we have no `latest` or `develop` image tags to reference.
+The tags are the short-hash of the commits they were built from in github.

 Use this sort of thing when you need to run a bunch of services behind a single url.
 This one uses nginx.